mcmanuliam/university-notes/Software Engineering/Year 2/Practical Algorithms/Exercises/Assessed Exercise 2/Assessed Exercise 2. Report.md

 (a) Discuss how you can use a stack data structure to solve your problem.

+I'd say a stack is probably the easiest way to think about it, due to the first in last out properties we can just loop through all characters in an array

+- If it's one of the closing parenthesis, if so then we compare it against the top element in the stack and if they are a pair you can pop it from the stack.

+- If it's not a closing parenthesis add it to the stack.

+Once we are done you can check the length of the stack, if it's empty it's valid if not it's invalid.

 (b) Implement your algorithm in Python.
 When run, your code should prompt the user to input the string of parentheses; then, it should correctly output "The expression is valid" or "The expression is not valid" .
 You may assume that your input string will contain only parenthesis characters, and no other special characters.
 That is, your code is expected to be able to handle inputs like '[{{()}}]', but you do not need to worry about dealing with inputs like '[,{,{,(,),},},]' or '[ { { ( ) } } ]' .

 ```python